tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 delegated credential without indicating support, then the client MUST abort with an "unexpected_message" alert.

-If the extension is present, the server MAY send a delegated credential extension; if the extension is not present, the server MUST NOT send a delegated credential.
+If the extension is present, the server MAY send a delegated credential; if the extension is not present, the server MUST NOT send a delegated credential.
 A delegated credential MUST NOT be provided unless a Certificate message is also sent.
 The server MUST ignore the extension unless TLS 1.3 or a later version is negotiated.

 The server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.

-The DelegatedCredential.scheme and Credential.scheme fields MUST be of a type advertised by the client in the "signature_algorithms" extension.
+The algorithm and expected_cert_verify_algorithm fields MUST be of a type advertised by the client in the "signature_algorithms" extension.
 A delegated credential MUST NOT be negotiated otherwise, even if the client advertises support for delegated credentials.

 On receiving a delegated credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
-It then takes the following steps:
+It also takes the following steps:

 1. Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
-2. Verify that DelegatedCredential.cred.expected_cert_verify_algorithm matches
+2. Verify that expected_cert_verify_algorithm matches
    the scheme indicated in the server's CertificateVerify message.
-3. Verify that DelegatedCredential.cred.expected_version matches the protocol version indicated in the server's "supported_versions" extension.
+3. Verify that expected_version matches the protocol version indicated in the server's "supported_versions" extension.
 4. Verify that the end-entity certificate satisfies the conditions specified in
    {{certificate-requirements}}.